 - Groups of up to 4 members can apply for up to £2,000

-- Groups of 5 or more people or those wanting to work with a larger ensemble can apply for up to £3,000
+- Groups of up to 15 people working with a larger ensemble can apply for up to £3,000

 Am I at the right stage?

 We want to invest in artists who are performing or creating great music and show potential to build a long-term professional career.
 To apply you must already have been making music and performing for a minimum of 12 months.
 We want to support those who can demonstrate: